 Although agreeing at the July 2009 summit to also renew the activities of the Joint Commission on POW/MIAs-that seeks to account for personnel from World War II, the Korean War, the Vietnam War, and the Cold War, including Soviet military personnel unaccounted for in Afghanistan-Russia only moved in June 2011 to appoint its co-chair, Yekaterina Priyezzheva, and 30 commissioners.
-The Joint Commission held its first meeting under the new Russian cochair in St. Petersburg in June 2012.
-Priyezzheva's dismissal in December 2012 has renewed concerns about the future functioning of the Joint Commission.
+The Joint Commission held its first meeting under the new Russian co-chair in St. Petersburg in June 2012.
+However, Priyezzheva was dismissed in December 2012, and as of December 2013, Russia reportedly has not designated a new co-chair.

 In March 2013, Director of National Intelligence James Clapper presented the intelligence community's annual worldwide threat assessment, which included an appraisal that "the reform and modernization programs will yield improvements that will allow the Russian military to more rapidly defeat its smaller neighbors and remain the dominant military force in the post-Soviet space, but they will not-and are not intended to-enable Moscow to conduct sustained offensive operations against NATO collectively."
 He stated that "funding, bureaucratic, and cultural hurdles," complicate Russia's efforts to modernize its conventional, asymmetric, and nuclear capabilities.
-Nuclear deterrence will remain the focal point of defense planning to offset Russia's weakness vis-a-vis potential opponents with more capabilities, at least until high-precision conventional arms become operational, he assessed.56
+Nuclear deterrence will remain the focal point of defense planning to offset Russia's weakness vis-a-vis potential opponents with more capabilities, at least until high-precision conventional arms become operational, he assessed.74